wilsonrljr/sysidentpy/docs/book/10 - Case Studies.md

 ## Silver box

-The description content mainly derives (copy and paste) from the [associated paper]([Three free data sets for development and benchmarking in nonlinear system identification | IEEE Conference Publication | IEEE Xplore](https://ieeexplore.ieee.org/document/6669201)).
+The description content mainly derives (copy and paste) from the [associated paper - Three free data sets for development and benchmarking in nonlinear system identification](https://ieeexplore.ieee.org/document/6669201).
 For a detailed description, readers are referred to the linked reference.

 > The Silverbox system can be seen as an electronic implementation of the Duffing oscillator.
 It is build as a 2nd order linear time-invariant system with a 3rd degree polynomial static nonlinearity around it in feedback.
-This type of dynamics are, for instance, often encountered in mechanical systems.
-[Nonlinear Benchmark]([Nonlinear Benchmark - Silverbox](https://www.nonlinearbenchmark.org/benchmarks/silverbox))
+This type of dynamics are, for instance, often encountered in mechanical systems [Nonlinear Benchmark - Silverbox](https://www.nonlinearbenchmark.org/benchmarks/silverbox).

 In this case study, we will create a NARX model for the Silver box benchmark.
 The Silver box represents a simplified version of mechanical oscillating processes, which are a critical category of nonlinear dynamic systems.
 Examples include vehicle suspensions, where shock absorbers and progressive springs play vital roles.
 The data generated by the Silver box provides a simplified representation of such combined components.
 The electrical circuit generating this data closely approximates, but does not perfectly match, the idealized models described below.